karthik1694/anime-database/README.md

-# AnimeHub
+# Anime Database

-**AnimeHub** is a modern web application built with React.js, designed to provide an extensive and user-friendly anime database.
+**Anime Database** is a modern web application built with React.js, designed to provide an extensive and user-friendly anime database.
 The app utilizes a robust API to deliver up-to-date information on a wide range of anime content.

 ## Features